w3f/Grants-Program/applications/Datagen_Project.md

 -Given the above premises, the search of a new dev in April was very difficult, we both explored the road of dev shops with substrate capabilities, mostly with the help of Richard Casey from Parity, and of independent contractors.
 The pricing to develop the milestone was always above 15K.
-Usually prices of 15K to 20K could buy ≈200h of development, but no guarantee of developing the milestone in case the number of hours was exceeded.
+Usually, prices of 15K to 20K could buy ≈200h of development, but no guarantee of developing the milestone in case the number of hours was exceeded.
 While one specific dev shop was ready to contractually guarantee the development, but for 30K.

--Similarly, it was impossible to hire full time devs, both for the insufficient amount from the milestone and because most devs were requesting (for a full-time job) contracts of 6 months to 1year, well beyond the scope of the milestone and, until we can secure more
+-Similarly, it was impossible to hire full-time devs, both for the insufficient amount from the milestone and because most devs were requesting (for a full-time job) contracts of 6 months to 1 year, well beyond the scope of the milestone and, until we can secure more
 VC funds, we can’t hire a substrate dev for 6 months;

 -At the end of May, we started to work with another senior substrate dev, @ysfkel, for the reasons above, our collaboration is part